robertdebock/ansible-role-ntp/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-ntp.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-ntp)

-Installs and configures NTP on your machine.
+The purpose of this role is to install and configure ntp on your system.

 Example Playbook
 ----------------